-Savings groups are a form of informal FCs.
-Credit Unions (CUs) or Savings and Credit Cooperatives (SACCOs) on the other hand provide formal financial services.
-FCs are usually distinguished from the ordinary cooperatives mainly because they offer savings and credit services while several others offer more sophisticated financial services such as leasing, payments, and insurance services
+Savings groups are a form of informal cooperatives.
+The FCs, also known as Credit Unions (CUs) or Savings and Credit Cooperatives (SACCOs) on the other hand provide formal financial services.
+FCs are usually distinguished from the ordinary cooperatives mainly because they offer savings and credit services while several others offer more sophisticated financial services such as leasing, payments, and insurance services.